jacobp112/icebbo/docs/part-selection.md

 ## Open items

 - Assign LCSC numbers to the ICs, crystal and ferrite beads.
 They carry manufacturer part numbers only.
-- Recalculate the regulator dissipation with the FT2232H current.
-For example, at its 150 mA budget the 1.2 V regulator drops about 3.3 V and dissipates about 0.5 W.
+- Regulator dissipation and headroom are in [thermal-budget.md](thermal-budget.md).